top of page

 1985

-1980- 1989.
-These were the Forerunner years of the eighties, where the first winery produced gummed and primitive roulette perforated stamps for wine, mail delivery, and for fiscal reasons.
 This is a very valuable and interesting area of collecting that gave rise to the Wine Post.
-The very first Forerunner stamp was in fact a 12 cent stamp which commemorated the first winner of the Purakanui Regatta.
+The very first Forerunner stamp was the red Weston's Wine Postage 12 cent stamp which commemorated the first winner of the Purakanui Regatta which had been revived by the winery and friends.
 This was always held on New Zealand Day.
 This was issued in the days when the winery was a popular amateur operation.
-Weston's Winery ran occasional posts to Purakanui.
-The Regatta was a regular event and those stamps were used in invites to the Regatta committee dinner at the winery where the course was agreed.
-For collectors this is an interesting field containing stamps, wine labels and artworks.
-There is a section here on the Orange Wine Bird page that has been created.

 COLLECTABLE PHILATELIC ITEMS